souseishin/hyprland-dotfiles/README.md

 - Lockscreen: hyprlock

-### Some additional packages have to be installed to guarantee its funtionality
+### Some additional packages have to be installed to guarantee its full funtionality
 - [iwmenu](https://github.com/e-tho/iwmenu)
 - hyprshot
 - btop